British slang can add fun and character to how you greet people and help you connect with British people on a more casual level.

 This is the situation because “sup” is a shortened form of the query, which is why it is used first.

-In other words, this is especially true for persons born more recently.
 This can be shown by the fact that “sup?” is a common greeting used in British Slang for Hello.

 7. Where Exactly Is The Pause?